WWE Vengeance: History

 In September 2021, NXT was rebranded and reverted the brand to its original function as WWE's developmental territory.
 The TakeOver series was also discontinued, but Vengeance Day continued on as its own event, with the 2022 event scheduled for February 15, 2022.
 Unlike all previous Vengeance events, however, the 2022 event was held as a television special, airing as a special episode of NXT.
 This in turn established Vengeance Day as NXT's annual Valentine's event.

 On December 8, 2022, WWE announced that the 2023 Vengeance Day would be held on Saturday, February 4, 2023, at the Spectrum Center in Charlotte, North Carolina, marking the first major NXT event to be held in North Carolina and the second Vengeance event held at this venue after the 2006 event (when the venue was still called the Charlotte Bobcats Arena).
 It was also announced that it would return to being a livestreaming event (but not PPV), airing on Peacock in the United States and the WWE Network in international markets, in turn marking the first Vengeance to air on Peacock due to the American WWE Network merging under Peacock in March 2021 (beginning with the 2022 calendar year, NXT's major events no longer air on PPV, just livestreaming).
 This also marked the first standalone NXT livestreaming event to be held outside of Florida since NXT TakeOver: Portland in February 2020, just before the onset of the COVID-19 pandemic.

+The 2026 Vengeance Day was the first to not be held around Valentine's Day, as it was held on March 7, also making it the first Vengeance overall to be held in March.
+This was also notably the final NXT event to stream on Peacock as WWE's contract for NXT's events on the service expires on March 15; NXT's new livestreaming platform for US subscribers has not been confirmed.
+This was also notably the final event to stream on the WWE Network in any country as the service will permanently shut down on April 1 in the remaining four countries that are still on the platform, with these countries subsequently transitioning to Netflix.